Richard Girnt Butler: Biography

-Butler organized yearly gatherings of white supremacists at his compound in Idaho which he termed the "Aryan Nations World Congress."
-At their height in 1984-86, several hundred people would attend including most of the well known leaders of the American far right, such as Klansman Louis Beam, White Aryan Resistance leader Tom Metzger, Gordon "Jack" Mohr, Robert E. Miles, Posse Comitatus leader James Wickstrom, Thomas Robb, Grand Wizard Don Black, and John Trochmann leader of the Militia of Montana.
+Starting in 1981, Butler organized yearly gatherings of white supremacists at his compound in Idaho which he termed the "Aryan Nations World Congress."
+At their height in 1984–86, several hundred people would attend including most of the well known leaders of the American far right, such as Klansman Louis Beam, White Aryan Resistance leader Tom Metzger, Gordon "Jack" Mohr, Robert E. Miles, Posse Comitatus leader James Wickstrom, Thomas Robb, Grand Wizard Don Black, and John Trochmann, the leader of the Militia of Montana.
+At his first conference, Butler called for the division of the United States into racial mini-states, including a white ethnostate in the Pacific Northwest.
+He said that he had a black ally in the plan, Louis Farrakhan, leader of the Nation of Islam.

-In 1987, Butler was among fourteen far right activists "indicted for seditious conspiracy" by the U.S. Department of Justice, and their trial was held at a federal court in Arkansas.
+In 1987, Butler was among fourteen far right activists indicted for seditious conspiracy by the U.S. Department of Justice as part of the Fort Smith sedition trial.
+Their trial was held at a federal court in Arkansas.
 However, "prosecutors failed to convince an Arkansas jury that Butler and several other prominent racists had conspired to start a race war."

 In 2000, Victoria and Jason Keenan, a Native American mother and son who were harassed at gunpoint by Aryan Nations' members, successfully sued Butler.
 Represented by local attorney Norm Gissel and Morris Dees's Montgomery, Alabama-based Southern Poverty Law Center, they won a combined civil judgment of $6.3 million from Butler and the Aryan Nations members who attacked them.
 The couple also received his compound, which they later donated to North Idaho College, who turned it into "Peace Park".
 In September 2000, fellow Sandpoint, Idaho millionaire Vincent Bertollini provided Butler with a new house in Hayden, Idaho.
 The house was troublesome for neighbors; police were forced to respond to at least one domestic disturbance call, in which two Aryan Nations members were engaged in an altercation on his lawn.

+Butler's 2002 World Congress drew fewer than 100 people, and when he ran for mayor of Hayden against incumbent Ron McIntire, he lost by 2,100 votes to 50.

 Butler died in his home on September 8, 2004.
 A spokesman for Aryan Nations stated that he died in his sleep from congestive heart failure.
-At the time of his death, Aryan Nations had 200 members, Butler's 2002 World Congress drew fewer than 100 people, and when he ran for mayor of Hayden against incumbent Ron McIntire, he lost by 2,100 votes to 50.
+At the time of his death, Aryan Nations had 200 members.